msgparser/rawmessage/doc/Build source.md

 ```
 # Local sandbox testing
 Linux curl command can be utilized to test our service locally.
 Use POST.sh to test service.
-In POST.sh change SERVICE_HOST to test from local server, EC2 and EKS
+In POST.sh change SERVICE_HOST to test on local server, EC2 or EKS
 ```
 $ cd ../smallset
 $ ls -l